 Born in 1980, Fabien Waksman is one of the most important French composers of his generation.
-He integrates the CNSMDP (Conservatoire National Supérieur de Musique et de Danse de Paris) in 1999, where he meets lots of musical personalities who marked him, like Jean-François Zygel or Thierry Escaich.
-At the same time he studies composition with Guillaume Connesson.
+In 1999, he entered the Conservatoire National Supérieur de Musique et de Danse de Paris (CNSMDP) where he met great musical personalities such as Jean-François Zygel and Thierry Escaich.
+At the same time he studied composition with Guillaume Connesson.

-As a pianist himself, instrumental and vocal chamber music takes an important part in his work.
-He collaborates with world-known musicians like Eric Le Sage, Emmanuel Pahut, Paul Meyer, Jérôme Ducros, Jérôme Pernoo, Florent Héau, Mathieu Herzog, Eva Zavaro, Guillaume Vincent, Claire-Marie Le Guay, Karol Mossakowsky, Félicien Brut and the string quartets Hanson, Hermès and Aquilone.
-His music can regularly be heard in festivals like Musique à l’Emperi, Auvers-sur-Oise, Les folles journées de Nantes, or the Centre de musique de chambre de Paris.
-He is currently composing a diptych of melodies inspired by Japanese literature on an original text of the poetess Camille Loivier for the mezzo soprano Brenda Poupard.
+Trained as a pianist, instrumental and vocal chamber music plays an important role in his work.
+He has collaborated with musicians such as Eric Le Sage, Emmanuel Pahut, Paul Meyer, Jérôme Ducros, Jérôme Pernoo, Florent Héau, Mathieu Herzog, Eva Zavaro, Guillaume Vincent, Claire-Marie Le Guay, Karol Mossakowsky, Félicien Brut, and the Hanson, Hermès and Aquilone quartets.
+He is regularly performed in festivals such as Musique à l’Emperi, Auvers-sur-Oise, Les Folles Journées de Nantes or the Centre de musique de chambre de Paris.
+He is currently composing a diptych of melodies inspired by Japanese literature on an original text by the poet Camille Loivier for the mezzo Brenda Poupard.

-Fabien Waksman has also composed many operas commissioned by the Opéra National de Paris : L’oiseau de glace (2012) and Epic Falstaff (2013), both written with the director and librettist Florent Siaud.
-In 2014 he composed a big fresco for children choir and orchestra based on a text by William Blake, Europe, a Prophecy.
-In 2017, the Orchestre National de Lyon created La Clé d’argent, an operatic trilogy tributed to H.P.
-Lovecraft’s world.
-To deal with his approach of vocal music in depth, he imagines Sumanga’ for choir and harp on a commission by the Orchestre de Paris ; it is a work freely inspired by traditional music from the whole world.
+Fabien Waksman has also composed several operas commissioned by the Opéra National de Paris for young audiences: L’oiseau de glace (2012) and Epic Falstaff (2013), both written in collaboration with the director and librettist Florent Siaud.
+In 2014, he composed a large-scale fresco for children’s choir and orchestra on a text by William Blake, Europe, a Prophecy.
+In 2017 the National Orchestra of Lyon created La Clé d’argent, an operatic trilogy paying homage to the universe of H.P.
+Lovecraft.
+He deepened his work on vocal music through the composition of Sumanga’ for choir and harp on a commission from the Orchestre de Paris, a work freely inspired by traditional music from around the world.

-Passionated by cosmology, Fabien Waksman collaborates with the astrophysician Jean-Philippe Uzan.
-Together they created Le Baiser de la mort in 2016, a piano quintet, inspired by the discovery of gravitational waves.
-They are currently working on a cycle of melodies for soprano and prepared piano, the Hawking Songs, thus paying tribute to the important discoveries of Stephen Hawking on the black holes.
-Keen on new sounds and musical horizons, Fabien Waksman is also initiated into electro-acoustic composition’s technics at the Centre de Création Musicale Art Zoyd and works on a piece for piano and electronic keyboard for January 2022.
+Passionate about cosmology, Fabien Waksman collaborates with astrophysicist Jean-Philippe Uzan with whom he created in 2016 Le Baiser de la mort, quintet for strings and piano inspired by the discovery of gravitational waves.
+The duo is currently working on a cycle of melodies for soprano and prepared piano, the Hawking Songs, paying tribute to Stephen Hawking’s important discoveries about black holes.
+Curious and eager for new sound and musical horizons, Fabien Waksman is also initiating himself to electro-acoustic composition in collaboration with the Centre de Création Musicale Art Zoyd and the keyboardist Yukari Bertocchi-Hamada in view of a creation for piano and electronic keyboard in January 2022.